shawlu95/Data-Engineering-Toolbox/google_cloud_intro/readme.md

 ### Introduction to Google Cloud Platform
+This folder contains notes for two online courses:
+* Introduction to Google Cloud Platform ([link](https://acloud.guru/learn/gcp-101)).
+* Google Cloud Platform Big Data and Machine Learning Fundamentals ([link](https://www.coursera.org/learn/gcp-big-data-ml-fundamentals)).

-This course offers a brief overview of Google Cloud Platform.
+The two courses offer a brief overview of Google Cloud Platform.
 The objective is to understand what each cloud service does, and its counterpart in AWS.
 ![alt-text](figs/timeline.png)

 #### Essentials